Full House / Leckie Studio Architecture + Design

 Photography: Ema Peter

-Full House envisions a new way of living which benefits multiple generations and inspires progressive community values.
-The design concept was developed in response to the specific urban conditions of Vancouver, but the qualities of the house are globally applicable.
-By amplifying flexibility of program, fluid circulation, and plentiful access to green space and natural light, Full House proposes a framework for a life centered upon health, play, and relationships.
+The project began with a simple question: How do we design a house that will last a hundred years or more and accommodate multiple generations of family members?
+Full House by Leckie Studio envisions a new way of living that benefits multiple generations and inspires progressive community values.
+Although the design concept responds to the specific urban conditions of Vancouver, the qualities of the house are globally applicable.
+By enhancing program flexibility, fluid circulation, and plentiful access to green space and natural light, Full House proposes a framework for a life centered upon health, play, and relationships.

 Full House by Leckie Studio Architecture + Design